Written by Melissa Leighty, Education Content Specialist at Learnlife

 Acesco’s cultures of thinking project was already underway, launched as an initiative to really answer the question of how they might better serve learners, and how more opportunities for metacognition, critical thinking and lifelong learning skills could be facilitated.

-This is not an easy transition to make, where much more autonomy is given to learners.
-Such changes do not happen overnight.
-However, this is where the Hubling concept comes into its own.
-Where it is not possible or practical to overhaul systems and structures, a space can be created from which to germinate positive change more incrementally.
+This is not an easy transition to make.
+Yet where it is not possible or practical to overhaul systems and structures, a space can be created from which to germinate positive change more incrementally.

-In terms of building learner agency and supporting self discovery, the maker culture of a studio is a perfect fit.
-In Acesco, after some initial skill building around maker culture, learners will build towards a more developed project by the end of the year.
+In terms of building learner agency and supporting self discovery, the maker culture of a studio was a perfect fit.
+In Acesco, after some initial skill building around maker culture, learners built a fully developed project by the end of the year.

 Montserrat tells us that at the moment, “our students have knowledge, but they are completely dependent on their teacher for the step by step processes of how to do them, and they don’t know how to start”.

-In September 2021, the labs and physical learning spaces began with a workshop-like approach, which will build towards greater learner autonomy by November, when the self-led projects will begin.
-By this point, five labs will be active in the Hubling, where learners will “own” their projects, from fashion and podcast editing to carpentry and 3D modelling, and teachers will transition from instructors to being another available resource in the learning environment.
+In September 2021, the labs and physical learning spaces began with a workshop-like approach, and after that the self-led projects began.
+Ultimately, five labs were developed in the school, where learners “own” their projects, from fashion and podcast editing to carpentry and 3D modelling.
+Teachers also transitioned from instructors to learning guides, available to guide and support learners as they developed personal projects within each lab.

 The really exciting part of this is that this all takes place within the traditional curriculum.
 The learners choose the tutors who can best guide their projects, but within this, there is a mix of the theoretical and the practical.